£25.00

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Unbranded vintage bar end plugs (or caps, or stoppers if you prefer), most likely in production from the 1970s to the 1980s (yet still new & unused after all this time).
-Made from plastic and weighing in at 12 grams (for the pair).
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Unbranded vintage forks, most likely in production from the 1950s to the 1960s.
+Made from steel and weighing in at 788 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO